Does Money Buy Happiness?

 2) who is in your target population

-Okay, here is the key point to remember:
+Okay, here is the critical point to remember:

-In the two worlds you conceived, the only difference is the $1000 extra money.
+The only difference between the two worlds you conceived is the $1000 extra money.
 Everything else stays EXACTLY THE SAME!

 Many people often get this part wrong.
 For example, if I claim that a $1000 increase in my income will make me happier, people oppose my statement and say: “Happiness depends on many other factors.
-What if you get an extra $1000 but your beloved people betray you?
+What if you get an extra $1000, but your beloved people betray you?
 Or your favorite football team Liverpool FC loses another Champions League final?
 Will you be happy?”
 Well, along with my income, if other things changed in my life, then it is impossible to isolate the unique effect of the change in income on my happiness (regardless of the direction and the magnitude of the true effect).
-In that case, I cannot make any conclusion on the causal effect of money on happiness.
+In that case, I cannot conclude about money’s causal effect on happiness.

 Why?
 Because over the last 70 years, many other things have changed in the western world: family composition, moral values, taste for food and music, economy, geography, demographic characteristics, etc. All these factors may have affected happiness.
 The question we have to ask is: what would have happened to the happiness of the average Westerner had everything else remained the same over the last 70 years except they became richer?

-Another common example people use to claim that money does not buy happiness is “I know a rich family who are unhappy and a poor family who are happy.”
+Another typical example people use to claim that money does not buy happiness is, “I know a rich family who are unhappy and a poor family who are happy.”
 Again, the problem with this statement is that the two families are possibly not counterfactuals of one another, i.e., beyond the difference in income, many other things are also different between them.
-To explore the effect of money on happiness, we need to compare two groups of people who are otherwise equal except one group is poor while the other is rich.
+To explore the effect of money on happiness, we need to compare two groups of people who are otherwise equal, except one group is poor while the other is rich.
 Apples-to-apples comparison is the essence of counterfactual causal thinking.

-To conclude, for any individual human being, except them, there is no one else on earth who can possibly know how money affects their happiness.
+To conclude, for any individual human being, except for them, no one on earth can possibly know how money affects their happiness.
 Researchers — even in the best-case scenario — can investigate the question in a very narrow context (depending on the amount of money, timeframe, and target population).
 And even in that case, they can only hope to explore the effect on the average person of some target population.
-It may not be a wise idea to extrapolate that specific finding to your life.
+It may not be wise to extrapolate that specific finding to your life.